Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Bounding deviations from quantum theory in the shape of the state and effect spaces

 One method we use to bound possible deviations from quantum theory is to consider the maximal violation of a particular noncontextuality inequality~\cite{spekkens09}.
 From our data we infer a range in which the maximal violation can lie, and compare this to the quantum prediction.
 We will briefly introduce the notion of noncontextuality, then discuss the inferences we make.
 The notion of noncontextuality was introduced by Kochen and Specker~\cite{kochen68}.
 We here consider a generalization of the Kochen-Specker notion, termed universal noncontextuality, defined in Ref.~\cite{spekkens05}.

 Noncontextuality is a notion that applies to an ontological model of an operational theory.
-Such a model is an attempt to understand the predictions of the operational theory in terms of a system that acts as a causally mediary between the preparation device and the measurement device.
+Such a model is an attempt to understand the predictions of the operational theory in terms of a system that acts as a causal mediary between the preparation device and the measurement device.
 It postulates a space of ontic states $\Lambda$, where the ontic state $\lambda\in\Lambda$ specifies all the physical properties of the physical system according to the model.
-For each preparation procedure $P$ of a system, it is presumed that the system's ontic state $\lambda$ is sampled at random from a probability distribution $p(\lambda|P)$, For each measurement $M$ on a system, it is presumed that its outcome $O$ is sampled at random in a manner that depends on the ontic state $\lambda$, based on the conditional probability $p(O|\lambda,M)$, It is presumed that the empirical predictions of the operational theory are reproduced by the ontological model,
+For each preparation procedure $P$ of a system, it is presumed that the system's ontic state $\lambda$ is sampled at random from a probability distribution $p(\lambda|P)$.
+For each measurement $M$ on a system, it is presumed that its outcome $O$ is sampled at random in a manner that depends on the ontic state $\lambda$, based on the conditional probability $p(O|\lambda,M)$.
+It is presumed that the empirical predictions of the operational theory are reproduced by the ontological model,

-We can now articulate the assumption of noncontextuality for both the preparations and the measurements.

-{\bf Preparation noncontextuality.} If two preparation procedures, $P$ and $P'$, are {\em operationally equivalent}, which in the GPT framework corresponds to being represented by the same GPT state vector, then they are represented by the same distribution over ontic states:
+We can now articulate the assumption of noncontextuality for both the preparations and the measurements. {\bf Preparation noncontextuality.} If two preparation procedures, $P$ and $P'$, are {\em operationally equivalent}, which in the GPT framework corresponds to being represented by the same GPT state vector, then they are represented by the same distribution over ontic states:

 {\bf Measurement noncontextuality.} If two measurement effects, $[O|M]$ and $[O'|M']$, are {\em operationally equivalent}, which in the GPT framework corresponds to being represented by the same GPT effect vector, then they are represented by the same distribution over ontic states: